flatypus/wordlebot/README.md

 # wordlebot
-A discord bot that you can play wordle with.
+A discord bot that you can play wordle with. <br \>
+Currently only supports one server at a time.